tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Level

 Spells cast through this implement work as normal, but their effects look more impressive to others.
-Cast one of your daily spells or recharge spells.
+Cast one of your full recovery spells or recharge spells.
 If you miss any target with the spell, this power recharges during your next full heal-up.

 **Quirk:** Uses magic needlessly.